expo/expo/docs/versions/v25.0.0/guides/advanced-expokit-topics.md

 right out of the box, but that you may encounter down the road.
 If you're not familiar with ExpoKit, you might want to read [the ExpoKit guide](expokit.html) first.

+## Un-detaching

+It is possible to manually "un-detach" your project, for example if you want to return to a JS-only state, or if you want to repeatedly detach for testing purposes.
+Since your project won't be detached any more, you will no longer be able to use custom native code.

+> **Warning:** The following instructions will permanently remove the native iOS and Android code from your project, including any changes you've made.
+We strongly recommend committing your changes to version control before trying this.

+To un-detach:

+- Delete the `ios` and `android` directories from your project.
+- Delete the `isDetached` and `detach` keys from your project's `app.json`.

+You can now use your project like a normal Expo project (with no ExpoKit).

 ## Verifying Bundles (iOS only)

 When we serve your JS over-the-air to your ExpoKit project, we include a signature so that